zwierski/croquemADAme-datastory/index.md

 *Hi!!*

-*So I made a new video: I put together some of the topics you suggested.
+*So I tried adding the tags you suggested (and more!) to my sports video.
 And you know what?
-It got over 30'000 views, I can't believe it!*
+It went from 2'000 to 32'000 views in a week, I can't believe it!
+It's gotten me so many subscribers, too!
+I really feel like this is the start of my YouTuber career, omg*

 *I also made a few more videos about uni, actually.
 I love my classes and missed talking about them in my vlogs...
 Unlike the first time, though, I made sure to pick a more attractive title, make the video shorter and use a bunch of tags.
 And they did pretty well!
 Maybe it's because I have more subscribers now, but I'm sure it's thanks to your advice too!*